NYC - PRG

 • Which airlines offer Wi-Fi service onboard planes from New York to Prague?

-Air France, Delta, United Airlines, and Lufthansa offer inflight Wi-Fi service on the New York to Prague flight route.
+Air France, Delta, United Airlines, Lufthansa, and SWISS offer inflight Wi-Fi service on the New York to Prague flight route.

 • Which aircraft models fly most regularly from New York to Prague?